AngelUrq/diffusion-sr/README.md

 ```bash
 jupyter notebook super_resolution.ipynb
 ```
 This notebook contains code to load the pre-trained models and apply them to your images for super-resolution.
+Note that this method works for models trained with artificial images.

+For inference with models trained on real data, we use the [Image-Super-Resolution-via-Iterative-Refinement](https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement) GitHub repository.
+We chose this approach to validate our model by testing it with different codebases.
+In this case, you need to modify `config/sr_sr3_16_128.json`.
+We have already adjusted this config to load our latest checkpoint.
+Instructions for running the model can be found in the README of that repository.